medic/cht-docs/content/en/contribute/_index.md

 Issues that will help partner's acheive items on this list often will get prioritized over other issues.
 Issues that a partner will:

-* Upgrade for get the feature/bugfix
+* Upgrade to get the feature/bugfix
 * Help validate, design and prototype the feature
 * Help fund the development
 * Be blocked by it for a major release or expansion